oshaughnessy/sierramountainll/_pages/softball.md

 - April 22: YLL at SMLL
 - April 25: SMLL at YLL (Tues)
 - April 29: SMLL at YLL
-- May 6: SMLL at MGYSL (double-headers)
+- May 6: SMLL at MGSL (double-headers)
 - May 9: YLL at SMLL (Tues)
 - May 13: _Madera or Sunnyside?_
 - May 16: SMLL at YLL (Tues)
-- May 20: MGYSL at SMLL
+- May 20: MGSL at SMLL
 - May 23: YLL at SMLL (Tues)
-- May 27: SMLL at MGYSL
+- May 27: SMLL at MGSL
 - May 30: SMLL at YLL (Tues)
 - June 3: YLL at SMLL (double-headers?)